-We encourage PIs to discuss collaborative projects in which PCTC staff could participate.
+We encourage PIs to discuss collaborative projects in which Protein Chemistry Technology Core (PCTC) staff could participate.
 These projects will be assessed on a case-by-case basis and principally involve complex and/or time-consuming experiments in peptide synthesis or mass-spectrometric analysis.

-The PCTC has technology that allows us to synthesize small protein sequences up to ~150 residues.
-This approach is useful for rapid mutation of short sequences within a protein molecule or introduction of site-directed modifications (isotopic labels, fluorescent probes, phosphate groups, biotin etc.) onto specific amino acids.
+The PCTC has technology that allows us to synthesize small protein sequences up to about 150 residues.
+This approach is useful for rapid mutation of short sequences within a protein molecule or introduction of site-directed modifications (isotopic labels, fluorescent probes, phosphate groups, biotin, etc.) onto specific amino acids.
 We also offer a semi-synthetic approach, called expressed protein ligation.